robmuh/robmuh.github.com/_posts/2014-12-01-buyers-guide.markdown

 ## Do NOT Buy iBuyPower

-Speaking of customer no-service.
-A simple Google search will confirm why you should not buy iBuyPower, which is consistent with my experience, including the very real possibility they are selling you refurbished hardware as if it were new.
+Speaking of customer no-service, a simple Google search will confirm why you should not buy iBuyPower, which is consistent with my experience, including the very real possibility they are selling you refurbished hardware as if it were new.